 If you haven’t noticed, there’s kind of a theme here: moisture!
 Moisture helps ease congestion and clear our noses.
 During the day and at night, use a cool air humidifier to add moisture to the air and help ease your baby’s congestion.

 This is a preventive way to keep your baby’s nose clean.
 Vick’s makes a cool-mist humidifier for babies.
 Not only does it have cool mist, but it also comes with Vicks VapoPads which adds the Vicks smells that we all know and love to help clear up congestion.
 If you don’t want the Vicks smell, try the Crane Ultrasonic Cool Mist Humidifier.

 You can also use an essential oil diffuser.
 There are so many different diffusers out there.
 This one is great for babies.
-It has a great design but can also play lullaby’s or connect to your phone so you can lull your baby to sleep.

 When using essential oils around baby’s, do your research first.
 Lavender and chamomile are pretty safe to use around babies of all ages, just be sure not to use too much.
 As your baby gets older, you can use other oils to help ease congestion.